MirMXZhao/Dafny_Specs_Quality_Filtration/README.md

 The goal of the original DafnyBench was to test the ability of LLMs to auto-generate hints for the Dafny formal verification engine to successfully complete its verification.
 To extract the specifications for vericoding, we start by removing the bodies of the functions in DafnyBench.
 However, because the task of vericoding is different from DafnyBench's original purpose, not all of DafnyBench's specs are appropriate for the task of vericoding.

+# Filtration Pipeline
 ## Methodology
 The pipeline is divided into 5 sections:

 1. Filters
-    a. easyness filters (filters out files of easier problems, where easy is defined as problems where the specs are direct formulas for the implementations)
+    - easyness filters (filters out files of easier problems, where easy is defined as problems where the specs are direct formulas for the implementations)
-    b. understandability filter (filters out problems that aren't understandable, where understandable is defined as problems that are reasonably interpretable from their name or specification)
+    - understandability filter (filters out problems that aren't understandable, where understandable is defined as problems that are reasonably interpretable from their name or specification)
-    c. fully specified filter (optional, filters out problems that aren't fully specified)
+    - fully specified filter (optional, filters out problems that aren't fully specified)
 2. Method + ensures/requires statement count check (filters out files where many functions are missing ensures/require statements)
 3. Format Unification (deletes unnecessary comments from files)
 4. Duplicate Deletion (see paper for more info)